United States : Safety by City

 Also in the city is a big problem with corruption and drug trafficking.

 The city of San Bernardino is suffering from a financial crisis.

-Although I hope that he is recovering, the fact remains that last year the city led the state in deaths from weapons that were associated with the activities of the gang.
+Although we hope that the city is recovering, the fact remains that last year, the city led the state in deaths from weapons that were associated with the activities of gangs.

 It was also associated with the crisis.